-Fortunately, preschools in Singapore typically supply parents with lesson plans that you can use to see what your child is scheduled to learn in school.
+Fortunately, preschools in Singapore typically supply parents with newsletter updates that you can use to see what your child is scheduled to learn in school.
 In this article, we’ll look at what you can expect from preschool lesson plans and share some examples of what is taught in preschools so you can see how the lessons are structured and how relevant it is to your child’s development.

 What’s a lesson plan, and why should you, as a parent, know about your child’s teacher’s lesson plan?